 If you want a brighter image and don't mind losing accuracy, set the Picture Mode to 'Vivid', Local Dimming to 'High', X-Tended Dynamic Range to 'High', and Contrast to max.
 We achieved a peak brightness of 1185 cd/m² in the 10% window with these settings.

 The Sony X950H has excellent peak brightness in HDR Game Mode, but it's not quite as bright as out of Game Mode.
-Small highlights stand out really well, and there's little variation in peak brightness with different content.
+Small highlights stand out well, and there's little variation in peak brightness with different content.
+The EOTF is nearly identical to 'Custom', with the same sharp cutoff near the TV's peak brightness.

 Our unit of the Sony X950H has outstanding black uniformity; however, this can vary between individual units.
 Without local dimming, the entire image looks more grayish, and there's a little bit of blooming around the test cross.
 With local dimming enabled, uniformity is significantly better, but the blooming is much more noticeable.

-Mediocre viewing angles.
+This TV has a mediocre viewing angle, as expected for a VA panel.
 Despite having Sony's 'X-Wide Angle' layer to improve viewing angles, gamma shift still happens fairly quickly when moving off-center.
-It should be okay for most rooms, but not for large rooms with wide seating arrangements.
+It's okay for most rooms, but not for large rooms with wide seating arrangements.

-The 49" variant of this TV doesn't have the 'X-Wide Angle' layer and is expected to have worse viewing angles.
+The 49 inch variant of this TV doesn't have the 'X-Wide Angle' layer and is expected to have worse viewing angles.

 After calibration, the Sony X950H's color accuracy is exceptional.
 White balance and gamma are nearly perfect, with only a slight dip in the gamma causing bright scenes to be over-brightened.
 There's still some inaccuracy with the color blue, which is typical for LED TVs.